At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

-\begin{proof} If $\nu_0$ is supported on $(0,\frac{1}{2}\alpha)$, then $\mathbb{E}X_0<\frac{1}{2}\alpha$, so the first part is immediate from \cite[Thm.~1.1]{hambly_ledger_sojmark_2018}.
-For the second part notice that, by disregarding the absorption at the origin, we have the upper bound
+\begin{proof} If $\nu_0$ is supported on $(0,\frac{1}{2}\alpha)$, then we have $\mathbb{E}X_0<\frac{1}{2}\alpha$, so the first part is immediate from \cite[Thm.~1.1]{hambly_ledger_sojmark_2018}.
+For the second part, notice that, by disregarding the absorption at the origin, we obtain the upper bound